zuri-lang/zurilang.org/src/standard/math.md

 #### sqrt(n)

-Returns the square root of a nunmber.
+Returns the square root of a number.

 Example: